-This guest blog post was submitted by Chris Paradiso, Owner of Paradiso Financial & Insurance Services LLC and Paradiso Presents LLC.
+This guest blog post was written by Chris Paradiso, Owner of Paradiso Financial & Insurance Services LLC and Paradiso Presents LLC.
 Chris started Paradiso Presents LLC, to teach small agencies how to survive in today's complex online marketing world.

 Email marketing campaigns have become widely integrated into marketing plans everywhere.
 The idea is that you can design an email and blast it out to a wide audience, hopefully earning new business or attraction toward your brand in the process.
 However, there is a downside to this style of marketing, and it's that some people will either send you to junk without even opening, or open your email and not read the contents.
 Let's go over a few tips that you can use to optimize your email marketing campaigns.